subvisual/subvisual.com/src/posts/2017-04-28-super-powered-vim-part-iii-skeletons.md

 tags:
   - development
   - vim
-intro: "This post is the third of a three-part series.
-If you're interested, you can start by checking out [part I](https://subvisual.co/blog/posts/133-super-powered-vim-part-i-projections) and [part II](https://subvisual.co/blog/posts/134-super-powered-vim-part-ii-snippets)."
 ---

 This post is the third of a three-part series.
 If you're interested, you can start by checking out [part I](https://subvisual.co/blog/posts/133-super-powered-vim-part-i-projections) and [part II](https://subvisual.co/blog/posts/134-super-powered-vim-part-ii-snippets).